ibrahim-s/navigateTheNumpadWay/readme.md

 Normal, Numpad and numbers mode, numbers mode is skipped by default, so mainly we have two modes normal and numpad .

 you can toggle between these modes by Shift+NVDA+f4 shortcut.
-And as always you can modify this shortcut going to NVDA menu/preferences/input gestures/Emulate Numpad Mode.
+And as always you can modify this shortcut going to NVDA menu/preferences/input gestures/navigate The numpad Way.

 The available forms that you can emulate them to numpad mode are